← Back to Projects

 Overview

-This project focuses on the conceptual design and aerodynamic optimization of a Blended Wing Body (BWB) aircraft.
+This project focuses on the design and aerodynamic analysis of a Blended Wing Body (BWB) aircraft.
 The BWB configuration offers significant improvements in fuel efficiency and lift-to-drag ratio compared to conventional tube-and-wing aircraft.

 Objectives

-• Design a BWB geometry for high subsonic cruise efficiency
+• Design a BWB geometry to model aerodynamic characteristics

 • Analyze lift distribution and stability characteristics

-• Perform CFD simulations to validate aerodynamic performance
+• Perform wind tunnel experiments to validate aerodynamic performance

 Approach